 This is a per-VM or global setting.
 Any combination of the above is allowed.
 To restore the default behavior, use

-VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeMachineMenuActions
+VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeMachineMenuActions where OPTION is one of the following keywords:

 Use the following command to disable certain actions of the View menu: